 The only struggling point I had while using it was figuring out how to add another repository to the project.
 The different categories of things: repository, project page, whatever, are not very clearly labelled as belonging to that kind of page.
 If you go the project page, and then to the repo page, there's not a whole lot of difference to indicate which one you're on, and indeed the URL also looks identical at first glance, until you notice the

 git. subdomain lurking at the front.
 This gave me a lot of confusion because I thought I was on the project page, and was looking for the option to add another repository that only exists on the project page, but I was actually on the repository page, so the option was nowhere to be found.

 I think this could be improved by adding some obvious visual indicator as to which kind of page you're on, possibly by adding large black text in the top corner of the screen saying "project" or "repository" (no, the top bar highlighting "git" in a slightly darker text colour does not count!!!), or perhaps a change in colour scheme, like blue for projects and red for repositories, though of course this wouldn't be accessible for people with vision problems like blindness and colourblindness.

 Aside from that it seems like a good platform to host code on.
 I'm especially interested by the promise of being able to SSH into the CI server and examine exactly what the problem is.
-I don't have many tests for Bibliogram at the moment, but this would have definitely been useful for projects that I worked on in the past where builds failed mysteriously in CI, for example by having a different version of some dependency than the version on my desktop.
+I don't have many tests for my projects at the moment, but this would have definitely been useful for projects that I worked on in the past where builds failed mysteriously in CI, for example by having a different version of some dependency than the version on my desktop.

 The pay to use model is interesting.
 I think it will work out well.
 If I actually started using sourcehut and its features as the main host for a project, I'd happily pay a couple of dollars per month to use it.